meroxa/turbine-py/src/turbine/function-deploy/function-app/README.md

 ## Functions App
-This application serves as an interface between `turbine-py` and `funtime`, the Meroxa Functions Runtime
+This application serves as an interface between `turbine-py` and `funtime`, the Meroxa Functions Runtime.

 ### Requirements
 ```pycon